 Rogers Arena is the home ice rink for the Vancouver Canucks hockey team.
 The venue also hosts other performances, concerts and entertainment activities.

-In response to the current coronavirus pandemic, all upcoming events at Rogers Arena have been either postponed or cancelled until further notice.
-This includes NHL hockey games, concerts, the Stars on Ice tour and other events.
+In response to the current coronavirus pandemic, most events at Rogers Arena have been either postponed or cancelled until further notice.
+This includes concerts and other events.
+NHL hockey games are taking place, but not with fans in the audience.

 To learn more about how the virus is impacting the region in other ways, click Vancouver, COVID-19 and Event Cancellations.

 Since 1995, Roger’s Arena has been hosting large venues for the public of Vancouver.
 It was built to replace the Pacific Coliseum (which still exists) and has been home to various sports teams both past and present including the Vancouver Grizzlies (basketball), Vancouver Warriors (lacrosse), and Vancouver Canucks (NHL hockey).

 The venue has also been host to numerous world-renowned events.
 The Juno awards have taken place at Roger’s Arena (three times), as have the 2001 Skating World Championships, multiple UFC events and, of course, the 2010 Olympic Games.

 Rogers Arena is located in downtown Vancouver at 800 Griffiths Way (which is just a tiny one-block stretch of road between Pacific Boulevard and Expo Boulevard).
 The arena is on the other side of the Georgia Viaduct from BC Place Stadium which is a five or so minute walk away.
 With respect to Public Transit, the arena is also just a short distance from the Stadium-Chinatown SkyTrain Station.